rvedotrc/HYF-CPH-Git/week2/lesson_plan.md

     - git rm --cached
     - git commit --amend
     - show how to check that local branch is up to date with origin (with git log)

+11. How to write a good commit message.

+12. How to create a good, easy to understand PR.